ninamcunha/dark-souls-knowledge-graph/AI_usage.md

 These uses complemented human-led design and ensured contextual accuracy.

+## 🚧 Challenges with AI-Based Querying

+While GPT-4o provided powerful capabilities for translating natural language into Cypher, this part of the system also revealed key limitations and inspired design compromises.

+### Query Failures and Relationship Mismatches

+Despite carefully constructed prompts and an explicit list of valid relationship types, the model occasionally produced queries with:

+- ❌ **Invalid relationship names**, like `wielded_by` instead of `wield`.
+- 🔀 **Incorrect variable usage**, such as using `type(r)` without declaring `r`.
+- 🔍 **Overly strict matching**, which led to empty results (e.g., using `id =` instead of `CONTAINS` when querying general categories like “shields”).

+These issues introduced instability and made the QA interface sensitive to subtle changes in phrasing.

+### Fixing with Manual Overrides

+To mitigate this, I implemented **manual query overrides** for five core questions.
+These were:

+1. Who are the Black Knights related to?
+2. Which weapons are wielded by Black Knights?
+3. What properties or affiliations do shields reveal?
+4. What weapons are effective against specific enemy types?
+5. What skills are associated with specific weapons?

+For these, both the Cypher queries and the interpretations were **hardcoded** into the Streamlit app.
+If the user selects or types one of these exactly, the app skips the GPT-4o call and uses a fixed response.
+This reduced latency, eliminated API costs, and ensured reliability during demos and testing.

+### Lessons Learned and Future Ideas

+This experience surfaced broader lessons about real-time LLM use in production apps:

+- ✅ **Rule-based fallbacks** are essential to catch predictable failure modes.
+- ✅ **Hardcoded examples** can cover common use cases while controlling costs.
+- 🚀 **Future iterations** could fine-tune a smaller model on successful question–query pairs or introduce semantic query repair strategies.

+In short, while LLMs can make knowledge graphs more accessible, **hybrid systems combining AI and deterministic logic** offer a more stable and user-friendly solution.

 ## 🎯 Summary

 - AI is used for both **graph construction** (triple extraction) and **graph interaction** (question generation + result interpretation).